closeio/making.close.com/_posts/2022-06-01-reduce-docker-image-size/index.md

 As you can see above, we start with the `stage_0` image definition.
 It is done for caching purposes.
 This way we don’t need to re-install packages whenever any part of the code changes. `stage_0` will be rebuilt only if dependencies are changed (`package.json` or `yarn.lock`).

-Then, there is the `stage_dev`, where we copy all files needed for the frontend image to run.
+Then, there is the `stage_dev`, where we copy all files needed for the Frontend image to run.
 This image is later used in the CI/CD checks like linting or unit testing.
-It is also used by frontend developers to run the frontend app in the Docker environment.
+It is also used by Frontend developers to run the Frontend app in the Docker environment.

 Finally, we have the `stage_build` stage where the static app is built.
 The built app is then copied to a lightweight NGINX image.
-When backend developers don’t need to edit frontend code, they can run just the backend part of the stack together with this pre-built frontend image.
+When Backend developers don’t need to edit Frontend code, they can run just the Backend part of the stack together with this pre-built Frontend image.
 It has the advantage of spinning up very quickly.

 ## Large Docker images issue

-When initially the frontend dev image was built, we ended up with a huge 1.5GB image.
+When initially the Frontend dev image was built, we ended up with a huge 1.5GB image.
 This became too large for a couple of reasons:

 - it slowed down the CI/CD jobs because multiple jobs had to download the image
 - it was able to exhaust CI/CD memory resources causing jobs to fail randomly